prasoon-anand/XavHunt/README.md

 ## Description
 XavHunt is an Augmented Reality Game set in St. Xavier's College, Mumbai.
 Every level has a question that points to a location in the campus where you can go and will find an AR game to play in the application.

+## Technology and Language
+- Unity 3D
+- Google AR Core
+- C#

 ## Environment
 XavHunt is made using Unity 3d.
-Using AR core and Vuforia technology.
+Using AR core technology.

 ### Prerequisites
 1. Installing Unity 3D